What do you do when a recipe calls for egg but you have an egg allergy?

 I wondered the same thing, but it’s actually really pleasant!

 You won’t necessarily taste it in baked goods,

 although you may see it as little golden flecks.

 But I do taste it when I make french toast with it.

 It gives the egg-less french toast a nice nutty flavor…

 that our readers tell us they really enjoy.

 I like it, too!

 You can buy flax seeds already ground or you can buy whole flax seeds and grind them in your blender.

-Make sure your ground or whole flax seeds are sealed airtight and kept in the freezer.
 They won’t actually freeze and will be ready to use anytime you need an “egg”.
-Freezing makes them last longer.

 Hope this easy flax egg replacer opens many new baking doors for you!